* Translated by AI

 Babetz, who scored his K League debut goal. /Photo=Korea Professional Football League

 With one player missing from each team, Seoul controlled the flow of the game.
 In the final moments of the second half, Seoul added another goal to widen the gap.
-In the 36th minute of the second half, Jo Young-wook threaded a lobbed pass to Lee Seung-mo, who was making a run into the space behind the defense.
-Lee Seung-mo then calmly shot past the goalkeeper in a one-on-one situation, finding the back of the net.
+In the 36th minute of the second half, Jo Young-wook threaded a lobbed pass into the space behind the defense for Lee Seung-mo, who calmly shot past the goalkeeper in a one-on-one situation to find the back of the net.

-Gangwon chased back with an equalizer by Abdalla during extra time, but time ran out.
+Gangwon chased back with an equalizer by Abdalla in added time, but it was too little, too late.
 The match ended with a 2-1 victory for Seoul.
-Although Gangwon took approximately three times as many shots as Seoul on this day—16 attempts—their effective shots were limited to just five, revealing disappointing finishing ability.
+Although Gangwon took approximately three times as many shots as Seoul on this day—16 attempts—their effective shots were limited to just five, revealing a disappointing finishing ability.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>